The Aquatics Center

-- Only kids who have passed the swim test and are wearing their green swim band can go on the slide.
-Adults are permitted on the slide.
+- Only children who have passed the swim test and are wearing their green swim band can go on the slide.
+Adults are permitted on the slide, however there is a 225lb weight limit.
 Adult may not hold or take children who have not passed the swim test on to the slide.

 - You may only go down on your back with your feet first.
 No riding the slide head first, on your stomach, or backwards.

 - All patrons have to wait at the bottom of the ladder until the lifeguard tells them they can climb up the ladder for their turn.

 - Lifeguards are the final authority on slide usage.

 Aquatics Center Rules and Policies

 Our aquatics center is open to all members and guests of the YMCA.
 Please follow these policies to ensure a safe, fun, and enjoyable experience for all members and guests.

 - Showers must be taken prior to pool/hot tub use.

 - Appropriate attire required for use of the pools, hot tub, steam room and sauna.
 Bathing suits must be appropriate for a family facility.
 No pants of any kind or cut-offs.

 - Appropriate behavior and language is expected at all times.
 Those engaging in rough or dangerous behavior or using profanity will be asked to leave.